 Community Association DP 270882 (ABN: 36 554 223 614) is a separate legal entity similar to a body corporate.
 It was established when the land was first subdivided in 2018.
 Whilst it is a separate legal entity, there is cross-over with regard to the internal management as well as the membership of both entities.
 Anyone who acquires a lot within DP 270882 (25 Research Road boundary) automatically becomes a member of the Community Association on settlement of their purchase of that lot.
-Narara Ecovillage Co-operative as the developer is also member of the Community Association as it continues to own community title lots including all of the stage 2 land.
-Not all members of the Co-operative are direct members of the CA (as some members haven't yet purchased a lot within the Ecovillage), however they are all indirect members through their membership of the Co-operative which is a member of the Community Association.
+Narara Ecovillage Co-operative as the developer is also member of the Community Association as it continues to own Community Title lots.
+Not all Members of the Co-operative are direct members of the Co-operative which is itself also a member of the Co-operative which is itself also a member of the Community Association.
 NSW Fair Trading have produced an easy-to-read guide on Community Associations that you can find on their website.

-Narara Eco Living Network (NELN) (ABN: 95 813 021 962) is a separate incorporated association and registered not-for-profit.
-The member base of NELN includes many people who do not have an intent to purchase a lot within the Ecovillage.
-NELN membership involves an annual fee of \$20 per person or \$40 per family.
-Further detail on NELN can be found on their website.
+Narara Eco Living Network (NELN) (ABN: 95 813 021 962) is a separate incorporated association and registered charity, carrying out environmental education activities on the NSW Central Coast, including organising and keeping people appraised of some of the public events at the village.
+The Member base of NELN includes many people who do not have an intent to purchase a lot within the Ecovillage.
+Further details on NELN can be found on their website.